nikhilsbhat/linkerd-checker/docs/doc/linkerd-checker.md

   -h, --help                        help for linkerd-checker
       --linkerd-component strings   categories from the output to be analysed -l, --log-level string            log level for gocd cli, log levels supported by [https://github.com/sirupsen/logrus] will work (default "info")
-      --to-file string              CSV file to which the output needs to be written
+      --no-color                    when enabled does not color encode the output --to-file string              CSV file to which the output needs to be written
 ```